jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 ---

 ### Version 1.0.0 (release candidate 2) - TBA
+- Bugfix: Fixed watermark calculation for the ADS-B datastream

 ### Version 1.0.0 (release candidate 1) - 30.07.2021
 - Improvement: The H2 and Derby backend in the OSM data converter are exposed